timepieces141/dynamic-versioning/README.md

-# Dynamic Versioning Utility for Distutils
+# Dynamic Versioning Utility for Setuptools

-This utility provides additional options to classes defined in distutils and used by setuptools to install and create packages.
+This utility provides additional options to classes defined in setuptools and used by setuptools to install and create packages.

 ## Functionality

-This package provides three new options to some of the standard `distutils` commands, such as `install`, `sdist`, etc.
+This package provides three new options to some of the standard `setuptools` commands, such as `install`, `sdist`, etc.

 ### New Version